telerik/maui-docs/controls/datetimepicker/localization.md

 # .NET MAUI DateTimePicker Localization

 Telerik UI for .NET MAUI DateTimePicker provides language localization.
-In short, you can translate the used across the Date and Time Picker texts to other languages, so that your app can be adapted to different regions.
+In short, you can translate the used across the DateTimePicker texts to other languages, so that your app can be adapted to different regions.

->important To learn in details about the localization process of Telerik UI for Xamarin components, please go through the common [Localization and Globalization]({%slug globalization-localization%}) topic.

 The sections below list all the localization keys used in Date and Time Picker Spinners.